raquo/Laminar/website/docs/documentation.md

 `onMountInsert` offers the same deal as `onMountBind` in terms of cancelling the subscription on unmount to prevent a conflict between N `child <-- childStream` modifiers after mounting the element N times.
 Note that cancelling this subscription does **not** mean that the previously inserted child is removed.
 If you want that, emit `emptyNode` into childStream while it's still mounted.

-But as you might recall Inserters like `child <-- ...` and `children <-- ...` reserve a stable spot in the parent element where they will insert new children.
-That spot is after the last child of the parent element _at the time of reservation_.
+But as you might recall, Inserters like `child <-- ...` and `children <-- ...` reserve a stable spot in the parent element where they will insert new children.
+That spot is located after the last child of the parent element _at the time of reservation_.

 This would obviously not work inside `onMountBind` – the callback is executed only on mount, so the `child <-- childStream` modifier is added only on mount, and at that point the element already has two child nodes in it: `div(TextNode("Hello, "), TextNode("!"))`.
 Therefore `child <-- childStream` would have reserved a spot **after** "!", which is not what we want, we obviously want it to reserve the spot where the `onMountInsert` modifier itself is visually located, i.e. between "Hello, " and "!".